blaenk/site/input/notes/cmake.markdown

 add_executable (sometarget file.cpp)
 ```

-In the above, `file.cpp`{.path} refers to the file containing the `main` entry point.
+In the above, <span class="path">file.cpp</span> refers to the file containing the `main` entry point.
 Likewise, a library can be created using the `add_library` directive:

 ``` cmake
 add_library (sometarget STATIC ${SRC})